MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

    limitations under the License.  -->
 # Navigate Microsoft Edge DevTools with assistive technology

-This article helps users who primarily rely on assistive technology such as screen readers access and use [Microsoft Edge DevTools][MicrosoftEdgeDevtoolsMain].
+This article helps users who primarily rely on assistive technology such as screen readers use [Microsoft Edge DevTools][MicrosoftEdgeDevtoolsMain].
 DevTools is a suite of web developer tools built into the Microsoft Edge browser.

 For DevTools features related to improving the accessibility of a web page, see [Accessibility-testing features in DevTools][DevtoolsAccessibilityReference] and [Overview of accessibility testing using DevTools](accessibility-testing-in-devtools.md).